- Talk about costs early on and explain to the surgeon if the costs aren't affordable for you.

 - Ask for a quote in writing.

-Your doctor can decide on a patient-to-patient basis if they charge you under your fund's gap agreement.
+Your surgeon can decide on a patient-to-patient basis if they charge you under your health fund's gap agreement.

 According to an AMA survey of their members, the vast majority of doctors take their patient's financial situation into account when setting their fee.